 Frack Free Boulder is a founding member of Frack Free Colorado and Protect Our Colorado, a state-wide coalition of more than 25 business, solar, farming, faith, consumer, environmental, grassroots and social justice organizations around the state who oppose the industrial oil and gas extraction process of fracking.
 The coalition has formed to petition state legislators to ban fracking in Colorado.
 Click to download the press release distributed January 14, 2012.

 Frack Free Boulder strongly supports the Boulder municipalization or “muni” effort.
-We believe that only through local control of our electricity supply will Boulder be able to research and find alternative sources of non-fracked natural gas, such as feed lots, biomass gasification and sewage treatment plants.
+We believe that only through local control of our electricity supply will Boulder be able to move as quickly as possible to have the majority of our electricity sourced by renewable energy.
+In addition, Boulder will have the opportunity to research alternative sources of non-fracked natural gas, such as feed lots, biomass gasification and sewage treatment plants.

-We are committed to speaking up to protect the health and safety of the citizens of Boulder, and the Land, the Water, and the Air (capitals intentional) in our City.
-Our work is to ensure that those living now and the generations who follow will have an Earth worth inhabiting.
+We are committed to protecting the health and safety of the citizens and eco-systems of Boulder.
+Our work is to help give those living now and the generations who follow an Earth worth inhabiting.

 Frack Free Boulder is fortunate to be advised by a team of clean energy experts who provide input on the complex issues surrounding natural gas and electricity production.